takelley1/linux-notes/stream-editing.md

 `ifconfig ens32 | grep "inet" | grep –v "inet6" | tr –s " " ":" | cut –f 3 –d ":"` = filter out only the ipv4 address of the ens32 interface
                                                                  `ifconfig ens32`  = print the full ens32 interface
                                                                  `grep "inet"`     = grep for lines with 'inet'
-                                                                 `grep –v 'inet6'` = filter out lines with `inet6` with
+                                                                 `grep –v 'inet6'` = filter out lines with `inet6`
                                                                  `tr –s " " ":"`   = translate all spaces into colons  to provide a common delimiter
                                                                  `cut –f 3 –d ":"` = filter out the third field using cut and specifying the colon delimiter

 ---